 A Project Implementation Unit (PIU) will be established under the MoILHSA.
 The PIU will be led and coordinated by the MoILHSA.
 Deputy Minister will be responsible for the overall supervision of the Project implementation.

-MoILHSA seeks consultant services for an Social Standards Specialist (SSS) of the PIU to perform tasks laid out in the present TOR.
+MoILHSA seeks consultant services for a Social Standards Specialist (SSS) of the PIU to perform tasks laid out in the present TOR.

 MAIN OBJECTIVES OF THE ASSIGNMENT